Kumaoni people: History

 Worshipping Vishnu and Shiva is predominant in this region.
 According to Skanda Purana.
-Kumaon is believed to be the birth place of Kurma avtar of Hindu god Vishnu.
+Kumaon is believed to be the birth place of Kurma avatar of Hindu god Vishnu.

 Kurmanchal Kingdom

-Kurmanchal kingdom was a medieval kingdom of Kumaon. it was established by Vasudeo Katyuri and capital was Baijnath, it was one of the oldest Himalayan kingdoms and unified most of the Himalayas and was extended from Sikkim in the east to Kabul in the west at its peak, after the fall of the kingdom it was divided into 8 different princely states.
-The next ruling clan of Kumaon was 'Manrals' the dynasty at its peak controlled Tons to Karnail river.
+The Kurmanchal kingdom was a medieval kingdom of Kumaon. it was established by Vasudeo Katyuri.
+Its capital was Baijnath.
+It was one of the oldest Himalayan kingdoms, unified most of the Himalayas, and extended from Sikkim in the east to Kumaon in the west at its peak.
+After the fall of the kingdom, it was divided into eight princely states.
+The next ruling clan of Kumaon were the Chands.
+The dynasty at its peak controlled the Tons to the Karnail river.
 Kumaon was one of the few countries of South Asia that were never ruled or conquered by any Muslim dynasties.

 British Raj

 There was widespread opposition to British rule in various parts of Kumaon.
 The Kumaoni people, especially from the Champawat District, rose in rebellion against the British during the Indian Rebellion of 1857.
 Under the leadership of Kalu Singh Mahara, many Kumaonis also joined the Indian National Army led by Subash Chandra Bose during the Second World War.